Creating workflows manually or from a template

 Steps:

-1. From your Shopify admin, click Settings > Apps and sales channels.
+1. From your Shopify admin, go to Apps > Flow.

-6. Click Output to create a new step.
-Click Condition, and then select the condition that must be met before any actions can be run.
+4. Click + to create a new step.
+Click Condition, and then define the condition that must be met before any actions can be run.

-8. Optional: click Otherwise to add to your workflow if the condition you set is false.
+6. Optional: To add steps to your workflow when the condition evaluates as false, click + on the False option.
 You can add additional conditions or actions.

-9. Click New Workflow, and then enter a title for your workflow.
+8. Click New Workflow and enter a title for your workflow.

-10. To start using your workflow, click Turn on workflow.
+9. To activate your workflow, click Turn on workflow.

 A template is a pre-made workflow created by Shopify that you can customize and use.

 Templates use triggers, conditions, and actions with placeholder data filled in.
-Before you activate your workflow, verify that you have edited the workflow and entered the values that you want to use.
-For example:
+Before you activate your workflow, edit the workflow and include the values that you want to use, for example:

 • If a workflow adds tags to customers or orders, then verify that those tags are the tags that you want to use.